Log in

 Additionally, the process of backlog refinement is important because it:

-• Helps your team to be more efficient: A well-groomed backlog keeps your team moving forward and increases productivity.
+• Helps your team to be more efficient: A well-refined backlog keeps your team moving forward and increases productivity.
 Your team knows what the priorities are and what comes next.

 • Keeps teams up to date: Frequent refinement ensures that everyone involved knows where the project stands in terms of features, functionality, bug fixes, improvements, and so on.